projectcalico/calico/getting-started/kubernetes/hardway/configure-bgp-peering.md

 ```
 {: .no-select-button}

+Alternatively, you can create a [`CalicoNodeStatus` resource](../reference/resources/caliconodestatus) to get BGP session status for the node.

 Notice there are four BGP sessions, one to each other node in the cluster.
 In a small cluster, this
 works well and is highly resilient.
 However, the total number of BGP sessions scales as the square
 of the number of nodes, and in a large cluster this creates a lot of overhead.